 At Direct2Compensation we know your rights and can help any agency or temporary worker to start a no win no fee claim after an accident at work.
 We can help ensure the details of your accident at work have been properly reported and recorded in the workplace where the incident happened and also with the agency who have provided your services.
 If the cause of the accident was not your fault but because of employer negligence, Direct2Compensation and our solicitor partners are likely to succeed with your claim for personal injury compensation.
 We make sure that our claimants know how to maximise their claim and get a fair and just settlement.

 If you are an agency worker or temporary member of staff who has been injured in an accident at work, or if you are looking in to this for someone who has, you should contact us today to find out more.
-Call us on 01225 430285, or if you prefer, we can call you back.
+Call us on 01225 430285, or if you prefer, .
 We’ll find out more about your situation and advise you as to whether or not we feel you have a viable claim for accident at work compensation.